haganjam/Rworkshops/03-causal-inference/01-causal-inference-dagitty-and-R.md

     ## { W }

 To estimate this causal effect, we need to adjust for weight in our model.
-So, let’s do this.
+So, let’s do this (you may have noticed that this is the same model as lm2).

 ``` r
 # fit the model